-Per IRS, 2022 catch up for age 55 and up is \$1,000
+Per IRS, 2023 catch up for age 55 and up is \$1,000

 The HSA is the employee's account, not CPS'.
 All transactions are handled between the employee and HSA Bank.
 It is the employee's responsibility to complete the process to open their account within 60 days.
 If your account is not opened, contributions cannot be deposited.
+Employer contributions will be deposited only after the account is opened.
+Retroactive deposits will not be made.